learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 the top right of this lesson readme.
 This will also extend to all other READMEs as well.
 The Sandbox acts as a scratch pad for practicing as you read lessons, and will save any files you create or edit for later reference.
-On lessons where there are tests, the 'Sandbox' button becomes an 'Open IDE' button, which, when clicked, will create your own copy of the lesson files to work on.
+On lessons where you have to write code to pass tests, the 'Sandbox' button becomes an 'Open IDE' button, which, when clicked, will create your own copy of the lesson files to work on.

 Resources for setting up are linked at the bottom of this lesson.
 And remember, if you're not sure of something, feel free to use the 'Ask a Question' button!